pulkitsharma07/OnlyHumans-Proxy/README.md

 <img width="1369" alt="Screenshot 2024-09-29 at 10 33 25 PM" src="https://github.com/user-attachments/assets/0e544776-5bd4-4ad6-a0c9-9794b69cf59d">

 ## Running Locally
-* `ORIGIN_URL="<url>" make run`, then access any of the url shown in the logs lines like this to access your OnlyHumans instance.
+* `ORIGIN_URL="<your-website.com>" make run`, then access any of the url shown in the logs lines like this to access your OnlyHumans instance.
   ```
   > vite preview --host

   ➜  Local:   http://localhost:4173/
   ➜  Network: http://192.168.1.4:4173/
   ```
-* On opening this page in the browser, the contents of the `ORIGIN_URL` should show up as an image.
+* On opening this page in the browser, the contents of the `ORIGIN_URL` should show up (as an image instead).
 * For running in dev mode use `run_dev` instead of `run` in the make command.

 ## FAQ
 > What kind of websites are supported as the `ORIGIN_URL` ?

-OnlyHumans uses `puppeteer` to open the `ORIGIN_URL`, Although `puppeteer` supports pretty much all kinds of websites, OnlyHumans currently only supports static websites which have `link` (`<a>` href) based navigation and doesn't have any dynamic media (videos,etc).
+OnlyHumans uses `puppeteer` to open the `ORIGIN_URL`, Although `puppeteer` supports pretty much all kinds of websites, OnlyHumans currently is usable only for static websites which have `link` (`<a>` href) based navigation and doesn't have any dynamic media (videos, etc).
+Give it a try and let me know...

 > Why not just stream the contents of the `puppeteer` browser to the client instead of taking a screenshot ?

 Yes this can be done, maybe future versions should go in this direction, but I am not inclined due to unnecessary resource overheads of streaming on the servers.
-Also I am not sure how will `caching` work with realtime streaming.
+Also I am not sure how will caching work with realtime streaming.
+The current architecture of serving `png` images will utilise the existing global CDN infrastructure.

 > How can we support dynamic content/interactivity ?

 One crude idea is to move all your static content behind OnlyHumans and serve that as `iframes` on your page.
 So comment sections, or other fancy JS interactivity stuff can be done using regular web frameworks, but while serving any human generated content you can use an `iframe` which points to your OnlyHumans instance.

+> This will not prevent scraping, scrapers can use OCR ...

+Yes, definitely they can use it, but OCR is resource intensive as compared to parsing HTML and extracting data from it.
+So scaling a OCR based scraping project will be a lot more expensive than a regular scraper.
+Also OnlyHumans can be modified to add multiple layers of obfuscation/noise techniques to fool OCR tools. at the same time keeping content readable for humans.
+Check this for reference https://github.com/tesseract-ocr/tesseract/issues/1700